We’re now into that time the year that accountants and other tax preparers refer to as “tax season.”

 Stressful, isn’t it?

 Add to the stress the fact that not everyone files taxes the same.
 Some are individual filers while others file as self-employed.
-Corporations file taxes too.
+Corporations file taxes too (and they have a different due date).

 But the tax deadlines aren’t all the same in every case.
-It’s enough to make your head spin, wondering “when are the tax deadlines for my taxes?”
+It’s enough to make your head spin, wondering “when are the tax due dates for my taxes?”

-Below you will find Federal Income Tax deadlines for 2013.
-Use these dates to your advantage and plan enough time to prepare your taxes before they are due.
+Below you will find Federal Income Tax deadlines for 2014.
+Use these due dates to your advantage and plan enough time to prepare your taxes before they are due.

 When it comes to filing income taxes, everyone is well acquainted with “April 15”— a date in America that’s so universally recognized that it sits in a category with the Fourth of July and December 25th.

-Did you know last year and the year before, April 15th wasn’t April 15th, if you know what I mean.
-The IRS does adjust that date based on the calendar, and the past couple of years were a couple of those exceptions.
+Did you know a couple of years, April 15th wasn’t April 15th, if you know what I mean.
+The IRS will adjust the date based on the calendar, and the past couple of years were a couple of those exceptions.

 If you are really on top of your taxes, the IRS started accepting e-file and Free File returns in January.